biocatiit/beamline-utilities/README.md

 # BioCAT beamline utilities

-This project contains miscelanious beamline utilities for the BioCAT beamline (Section 18) at the APS.
+This project contains miscelanious beamline utilities for the BioCAT beamline (Sector 18) at the APS.

 The most useful utilities are: